 There are 4 grades for sarcoma: GX (the grade cannot be evaluated), G1, G2, and G3.
 The grades are determined based on the factors below:

-How different the cancer cells are from normal tissue cells
+Differentiation: How different the cancer cells are from normal tissue cells.

 The lower the combined score for these 3 factors, the lower the grade.
 A lower grade means that the tumor is less aggressive and that a patient’s prognosis is better.
-This is the recommended grading system, but other systems may also be used.
+This is the recommended grading system from the French Federation of Cancer Centers Sarcoma Group (French Fédération Nationale des Centres de Lutte Contre le Cancer or FNCLCC), but other systems may also be used.
 For instance, some doctors grade sarcomas as either “low grade” or “high grade,” particularly if the tumor has been treated before surgery.

 Cancer stage grouping

-Stage IV: The tumor is any size, either superficial or deep, any grade, and may or may not have spread to the regional lymph nodes.
-It has spread to other parts of the body (any T, any N, M1, and any G).
+Stage IV: The cancer has spread to other parts of the body.
+The original tumor can be any size, any grade, and may or may not have spread to the regional lymph nodes (any G).

 Recurrent: Recurrent cancer is cancer that comes back after treatment.
 If the cancer does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.